 It would be impossible to carry weeks worth of food and water with you unless you're lucky enough to own a 4x4, so you will need to be prepared to find water and hunt for your meals.

 Being a Prepper is a whole lot more than waiting for that catastrophic event or the collapse of society just so we can say "We told you so!"

-You will usually find that preppers are either skilled or are learning how to be skilled in the following..
+You will usually find that preppers are skilled or are learning about the following:

 Food preparation, safe food storage, food and water shelf life, nutrition, fitness, weight management, first aid, emergency and field first aid, navigation, hunting and fishing, how to prep and start a fire with and without fire lighting equipment and so much more..

-Some countries are even activity promoting the idea of being preparing for an emergency situation.
-Think about it, if you have stocked food, water and first aid supplies and have a bug in/ bug out plan, should the s**t hit the fan your prepared for it, you could even help your neighbors (if you like them) until rescue arrives.
+Some countries are even actively promoting the idea of being preparing for an emergency situation.
+Think about it, if you have stocked food, water and first aid supplies and have a bug in/bug out plan, should the s**t hit the fan, you're prepared for it, you could even help your neighbors (if you like them) until rescue arrives.

-You don't have to go all Doomsday Prepper but it would be in your advantage to be ready should something really bad happen whether that be a flood, unexpected heavy snow storm which cuts you off, the national grid going off line for a couple of days or weeks or even longer, hurricain, a pandemic, the collapse of the economy, collapse of society, meteor shower, alien invasion or the zombie apocalypse..
+You don't have to go all Doomsday Prepper but it would be in your advantage to be ready should something really bad happen whether that be a flood, unexpected heavy snow storm which cuts you off, the national grid going off line for a couple of days or weeks or even longer, hurricane, a pandemic, the collapse of the economy, collapse of society, meteor shower, alien invasion or a zombie apocalypse.

 (yes, I did add those two scenarios as a bit of a joke, of course I don't think that the economy and/or society will ever collapse).

 I want to thank the following people for their help in writing this post.